Vict0r-Git/DevOps-group3/use-cases/use-case-20.md

 Respective users request analyst to report desired information.

 ## MAIN SUCCESS SCENARIO
-1. The request from analyst is received
+1. The request from analyst is received.
-2. The lists of capital city in the world from the database are fetched
+2. The lists of capital city in the world from the database are fetched.
-3. 15 data of countries are sorted
+3. 15 data of countries are sorted.
 4. The data is displayed to the analyst.